 National Security Adviser McGeorge Bundy, his brother William, who served in the State Department, as well as retired General John Gavin, all believed that a tactical experimentation phase would assist the U.S. in determining the best overall war strategy – especially whether American troops should be assigned a counter-insurgency role or a more traditional conventional military role.

-During the first months of the troop build-up, American war planners considered five strategy options for a potential U.S. ground war in South Vietnam: 1) a counter-insurgency strategy; 2) an enclave strategy; 3) a combination enclave and counter-insurgency strategy – known as the “oil spot” approach; 4) an enclave strategy with a mobile reserve force; and 5) a hinterland strategy that emphasized the destruction of enemy main forces in remote areas of South Vietnam.
+During the first months of the U.S. troop build-up in the spring of 1965, American war planners considered five strategy options for a potential U.S. ground war in South Vietnam: 1) a counter-insurgency strategy; 2) an enclave strategy; 3) a combination enclave and counter-insurgency strategy – known as the “oil spot” approach; 4) an enclave strategy with a mobile reserve force; and 5) a hinterland strategy that emphasized the destruction of enemy main forces in remote areas of South Vietnam.
 Each strategy had its adherents, each had its pros and cons, and each had its own unique geographical characteristics.

 Unfortunately for the Americans, two events in early- and mid-1965 precluded any tactical experimentation.
 One was the Vietcong’s spring lull and the other was the Communists’ rainy season offensive.

 The lull in Vietcong military activity from mid-March to late May made it difficult for the U.S. to draw any lessons from its initial, limited involvement in the ground war.
-For reasons that are not entirely clear, the Vietcong did little to thwart the U.S. build-up or the deployment of U.S. troops on the immediate environs of the coastal enclaves.
+For reasons that are not entirely clear, the Vietcong did little to thwart the U.S. troop build-up or the deployment of U.S. troops on the immediate environs of the coastal enclaves.
 American units established themselves at their base sites largely unopposed.
-Granted, local guerrillas took potshots at G.I.’s setting up their tents or digging foxholes on the edges of their bases, but no Vietcong main forces launched any full-scale attacks against the U.S. enclaves or the small American infantry units patrolling near the big U.S. bases.
+And although local guerrillas did take potshots at the GIs setting up their tents or digging foxholes on the edges of their bases, no Vietcong main forces launched any full-scale attacks against the U.S. enclaves or the small American infantry units patrolling near the big U.S. bases.

 The lull may have been designed to conserve Vietcong strength for their upcoming monsoon offensive, set to begin in May.
-Or more likely, the Communists used the lull to observe U.S. tactics, weapons, and equipment in order to more effectively counter the new enemy they found in their midst.
+Or maybe the Communists used the lull to observe U.S. tactics, weapons, and equipment in order to more effectively counter the new enemy they found in their midst.
 Hanoi may also have held back its forces in the South in order not to provoke the U.S. into a full-scale ground war.
-It’s quite possible the Hanoi leadership opted for a wait-and-see approach to the increasing American presence, believing the Americans would recognize the difficulties of conducting military operations in South Vietnam and decide to stay put on their big bases, leaving the field of battle to the Vietcong and the South Vietnamese Army.
+It’s quite possible North Vietnamese leaders adopted a wait-and-see approach to the increasing American presence, hoping the Americans would recognize the difficulties of conducting military operations in South Vietnam and decide to stay put on their big bases, leaving the field of battle to the Vietcong and the South Vietnamese Army.

 The destruction of so much South Vietnamese combat power in such a short period of time set off alarm bells in Saigon and Washington.
 South Vietnamese military commanders told their American counterparts that the ARVN would not survive the present round of fighting unless the United States became fully engaged in ground combat operations against the Vietcong.
 And if the South Vietnamese military, and by implication the Government of South Vietnam, were to survive the year, the U.S. needed to abandon its defensive posture around its bases and send its troops immediately into the countryside to search out and destroy the Communist main forces – the very units that were scoring so many dramatic successes against the ARVN.
 U.S. military officials in Saigon agreed with their South Vietnamese counterparts – the ARVN was on the ropes and only U.S. combat troops and airpower could halt the South’s looming collapse.